syseleven/containerday-workshops/410-runtimeclass/README.md

 ...
 ```

-* Restart containerd service (your node-shell will be closed and you have to reconnect)
+* Restart containerd service (your node-shell will be closed)

 ```shell
 systemctl restart containerd